matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 Hopkins.
 I had hoped for better things from him.
 One should look for a possible alternative and provide against it.

-Now actually, in Holmes's defense, he did not say that to Hopkins face.
+Now actually, in Holmes's defense, he did not say that to Hopkins's face.
 So he was actually complaining privately to Watson, which shows social IQ, right?
 He is not venting to the person he is upset with.
-He is actually turning to Watson and saying that in the side bar.
+He is actually turning to Watson and saying that in a side bar.
 That would make you feel better until you see what he actually ...

 [Time 0:29:09]